WARNING ABOUT BOSLEY HAIR CLINICS AND BOSLEY.COM WEBSITE

 patient who complained of widened scarring, excessive pulling of the

-a chunk of the patient's scalp over 12 inches long, and then another
+cutting out a chunk of the patient's scalp over 12 inches long, and

-section during the same day, Dr. Alpeter speculated
+then another section during the same day, Dr. Alpeter speculated that

 response" or "genetic disposition to scarring".